-Vineyards - The Company owns or leases 827 acres of land, of which 534 acres is owned and 293 acres leased.
-Of the 827 acres of land owned or leased, 278 acres are productive vineyards, 379 acres are pre-productive vineyards or are suitable for future vineyard plantings, and 170 acres are not suitable for vineyard planting or are used for winery or hospitality purposes.
+Vineyards - The Company owns or leases 913 acres of land, of which 596 acres is owned and 317 acres leased.
+Of the 913 acres of land owned or leased, 330 acres are productive vineyards, 361 acres are pre-productive vineyards or are suitable for future vineyard plantings, and 222 acres are not suitable for vineyard planting or are used or reserved for winery or hospitality purposes.
 See Item 1 Business - Vineyards, of this Annual Report on Form 10-K for the locations of each of the Company's vineyards (both owned and leased) and other information pertaining to the production capacity, harvest totals and other important characteristics of each such vineyard.

-Wine production facility - We believe the Company's Estate Winery and production facilities are capable of efficiently producing up to 159,000 cases (378,000 gallons) of wine per year, depending on the type of wine produced.
-In 2016, the Winery produced approximately 141,416 cases (336,300 gallons) from its 2014 and 2015 harvest.
+Wine production facility - We believe the Company's Estate Winery and production facilities are capable of efficiently producing up to 186,000 cases (442,000 gallons) of wine per year, depending on the type of wine produced.
+In 2017, the Winery produced approximately 151,332 cases (359,900 gallons) from its 2015 and 2016 harvest.
 The Winery is 12,784 square feet in size and contains areas for processing, fermenting, aging and bottling wine, as well as an underground wine cellar, meeting rooms, and administrative offices.
 There is a 12,500 square foot outside production area for harvesting, pressing and fermenting wine grapes, and a 4,500 square foot insulated storage facility with a capacity of 30,000 cases of wine.
 The Company also has a 23,000 square foot storage building to store its inventory of bottled product.
 The production area is equipped with a settling tank and sprinkler system for disposing of wastewater from the production process in compliance with environmental regulations.
 The Hospitality Center located as the Company's Estate Winery is a large 35,642 square foot tasting and hospitality facility.
 The Hospitality Center sits above the underground barrel cellar and tunnel that connects with the Winery.
 The facility includes a basement cellar, tunnel and barrel room of 11,090 square feet used to store up to 1,800 barrels of wine for aging in the proper environment.

-The Company's Tualatin Winery has 20,000 square feet of production capacity.
+The Company owned Tualatin Winery has 20,000 square feet of production capacity.
 This adds approximately 25,000 cases (59,000 gallons) of wine production capacity to the Company.
-The capacity at the Tualatin Winery is not currently used but is available to the Company to meet any anticipated future production needs.
+The production capacity at the Tualatin Winery is not currently used but is available to the Company to meet future production needs.
+The storage capacity at the Tualatin Winery is periodically used to store excess bulk wine.
 Additionally, the Company operates a small retail store and tasting room at the Tualatin Winery.